Internet culture: Identity

-Identity is negotiated through handles, avatars, and profiles, enabled by user account systems and profile technologies.
-Researchers have traced how pseudonymity fosters experimentation and risk taking while also enabling harassment and evasion.
-Work on race, gender, and class shows how offline inequalities are reproduced in search algorithms and visibility metrics.

 One early study, conducted from 1998 to 1999, found that the participants view information obtained online as slightly more credible than information from magazines, radio, and television, information obtained from newspapers was the most credible.
 Credibility online is established in much the same way that it is established in the offline world.
 Lawrence Lessig claimed that the architecture of a given online community may be the most important factor in establishing credibility.
 Factors include: anonymity, connection to physical identity, comment rating system, feedback type (positive vs positive/negative), moderation.